w3c/wai-media-guide/index.md

 Accessible video and audio is essential for people with disabilities, and is **useful for everyone** in a variety of situations.

 For example, transcripts can be:
 * Skimmed or read rather than watched or listened to.
 This is significantly easier and quicker for many users.
-Some want to skim the transcript first before deciding whether or not to play the media.
+Sometimes people want to skim the transcript first before deciding whether or not to play the media.
 * Used without needing to download video files.
 For example, to save data on mobile.
 * Used offline, printed, or converted to Braille.
 * Better indexed by search engines.